Blog

 What is a CSC?
-And How to Get it for Shipping?
+How to Get it for Shipping?

 Shipping containers are a fundamental part of global trade, allowing goods to be transported safely and efficiently across the world.
 To ensure the safety and integrity of these containers, the International Convention for Safe Containers (CSC) was established.
 In this article, we will explore the concept of CSC, its history, how it works in shipping, the steps to acquire a CSC, and its validity and renewal.